gduverger/plainchart/README.md

 --------

 With PlainChart, you can:
-- render an array of values in a plain text chart
+- render an array of values in a text-based chart
 - limit the height of the chart and have the values rendered accordingly
 - render a different style of chart, e.g., `plainchart.PlainChart.bar` or `plainchart.PlainChart.scatter`
 - implement your own style of chart, e.g., `mean_html` (see example below)